Young-Hoon Kim

 I can be reached out here: yk798 at cornell dot edu.

-Selection was traditionally attributed to lexicon (or to interfaces), yet it has been revisited in terms of syntactic dependencies involving features.
-I take this approach to investigate the selection of different clause types in typologically-different languages, focusing on the locality profile and the categorial status of clausal periphery.
-Interactions with Ā-dependencies are also considered on a par.
+Selection was traditionally attributed to lexicon (or to the interfaces), yet it has been revisited in terms of syntactic dependencies involving features.
+I take this approach to investigate selection of different clause types in typologically different languages, focusing on the categorial status and the locality profile in different sizes/types of embedded clauses.
+Interactions with A/Ā-dependencies are considered on a par.

 Languages use different strategies for periphrastic auxiliary verbs in complex verbal inflection forms.
 I investigate the auxiliary verb pattern in Turkish, and argue that the distribution of auxiliary verbs in Turkish follows from a morphologically-driven well-formedness constraint, which has consequences for the composition of verb complexes under agglutination.